This page describes how to submit a job to the High Performance Computing Cluster.

 Viewing Job Output

 The slurm-[JOB_ID].out file contains the output from your job.
-In this example, this will be a list of prime numbers.
+In this example, this will be the results of the trap application.
 It will also contain any error output that the program generated.

-Slurm allows you to separate your normal output from your error output if your workflow requires it.
+By default, Slurm sends error and standard output to the same file.
+In other words, it combines the STDOUT and STDERR streams into a single output.
+You can separate your standard output from your error output if your workflow requires it.
 Simply add the following line to your submission script:

 #SBATCH -e [SOME_FILE_NAME]